By Vishal Patel,

 - Magnesium & calcium: at least 25mg

 - Carbohydrates: minimum of 5g (to help speed up absorption)

 There are specialized pre-loading formulas out there, but I’ll admit I’m not convinced on the effectiveness.
 I feel there isn’t enough evidence based research to point to this specific formula to work the best.
 What we do know, is that you need electrolytes and some carbohydrates.
-I advise all of the athletes I consult with to add one tab of Plus to your normal consumption of Nuun during taper week.
+I advise all of the athletes I consult with to add one serving of Endurance to your normal consumption of Nuun during taper week.